Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Introduction

-\paragraph{Numerical experiments} We evaluate the effectiveness of our tuning pipeline using a set of synthetically generated input matrices with various properties.
-Our empirical results in Section~\ref{sec:experiments} demonstrate that our autotuning pipeline based on Bayesian optimization can attain near-optimal performance of the randomized least squares problem faster than simple tuning approaches such as grid and random search.
+\paragraph{Numerical experiments} We evaluate the effectiveness of our tuning pipeline using a set of synthetically generated input matrices with various properties, \firstrevnote{as well as several real-world datasets.} Our empirical results in Section~\ref{sec:experiments} demonstrate that our autotuning pipeline based on Bayesian optimization can attain near-optimal performance of the randomized least squares problem faster than simple tuning approaches such as grid and random search.
 They also demonstrate that using transfer learning can further improve the tuning quality compared to non-transfer learning tuning, by attaining near-optimal performance using far fewer trials.
-The results on transfer learning warrant special emphasis.
-For example, on a matrix \textsf{GA} (see Table~\ref{tab:input_matrices}), with a given tuning budget of $50$ parameter configurations, the random search tuner achieves its best tuning result after evaluating $44$ parameter configurations; the result is on average 1.35x slower than the peak performance we found from an expensive grid search.
-In contrast, to attain the same (or better) performance, our surrogate-based approach needs to evaluate only 14 parameter configurations, and the transfer learning approach uses only 10 parameter configurations.
-These are 3.1x and 4.4x fewer number of evaluations than the random search, respectively.
+The results on transfer learning warrant special emphasis. \firstrevnote{For example, on a real-world matrix \textsf{Localization} (see Figure~\ref{fig:tuning_results_real_world}), with a given tuning budget of $50$ parameter configurations, the random search tuner achieves its best tuning result after evaluating $46$ parameter configurations; the result is on average $1.63$x slower than the peak performance we found from an expensive grid search.
+In contrast, to attain the same (or better) performance, our surrogate-based approach using GPTune needs to evaluate only $13$ parameter configurations, and the transfer learning approach uses only $6$ parameter configurations.
+These are $3.5$x and $7.6$x fewer number of evaluations than the random search, respectively.}

 In addition to the autotuning experiments, Section~\ref{sec:grid_search} provides a detailed analysis of the performance of SAP algorithms for parameter configurations evaluated over a grid.
 Of course, we do not recommend grid search as a method of parameter selection in RandNLA algorithms.
 However, this detailed analysis reveals the ``true landscape'' of our tuning objective, which helps explain the empirical results of the autotuner performance.